Generic Name: zoledronic acid (ZOE-le-DRON-ik AS-id)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Zoledronic acid is usually handled and stored by a health care provider.
-If you are using zoledronic acid at home, store zoledronic acid as directed by your pharmacist or health care provider.
-Keep zoledronic acid out of the reach of children and away from pets.
+Zoledronic acid is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about zoledronic acid, please talk with your doctor, pharmacist, or other health care provider.

 - Zoledronic acid is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take zoledronic acid or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about zoledronic acid.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to zoledronic acid.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your healthcare provider for complete information about the risks and benefits of using zoledronic acid.